Greenhouse: Heating

 Heating or electricity is one of the most considerable costs in the operation of greenhouses across the globe, especially in colder climates.
 The main problem with heating a greenhouse as opposed to a building that has solid opaque walls is the amount of heat lost through the greenhouse covering.
 Since the coverings need to allow light to filter into the structure, they conversely cannot insulate very well.
 With traditional plastic greenhouse coverings having an R-value of around 2, a great amount of money is therefore spent to continually replace the heat lost.
 Most greenhouses, when supplemental heat is needed use natural gas or electric furnaces.

 Passive heating methods exist which seek heat using low energy input.
 Solar energy can be captured from periods of relative abundance (day time/summer), and released to boost the temperature during cooler periods (night time/winter).
-Waste heat from livestock can also be used to heat greenhouses, e.g., placing a chicken coop inside a greenhouse recovers the heat generated by the chickens, which would otherwise be wasted.
+Waste heat from livestock can be used to heat greenhouses, e.g., placing a chicken coop inside a greenhouse recovers the heat generated by the chickens, which would otherwise be wasted.
 Some greenhouses also rely on geothermal heating.